this-vijay/this-vijay.github.io/labour.md

 <h3><i>Labor laws dismantled amidst the brutal lockdown</i> (May 2020)</h3>

-<a href="https://tnlabour.in/art-life/10012">This cartoon was made with Thozhilalar Koodam, depicting migrant workers reaching home after walking hundreds of kilometers on foot, only to find existing labor laws have been destroyed.</a>
+<a href="https://tnlabour.in/art-life/10012">This cartoon was made with Thozhilalar Koodam </a>
+and shows  migrant workers reaching home after walking hundreds of kilometers on foot, only to find existing labor laws have been destroyed.
   The banner reads 'UP Government welcomes workers home'.
 The newspaper headline reads 'UP dismantles all labor laws'.

+It was later
-<a href="https://www.groundxero.in/2020/06/23/the-pandemic-in-cartoons-part-2/">The graphic was later featured in a collection of cartoons by groundxero depicting the reality of India's harsh lockdown.</a>
+<a href="https://www.groundxero.in/2020/06/23/the-pandemic-in-cartoons-part-2/">featured in a collection of cartoons by groundxero</a> depicting the reality of India's harsh lockdown

 <center>